Bosch (company)

 Robert Bosch GmbH (/bɒʃ/; /de/), commonly known as Bosch (styled BOSCH), is a German multinational engineering and technology company headquartered in Gerlingen, Baden-Württemberg, Germany.
-The company was founded by Robert Bosch in Stuttgart in 1886.
-Bosch is 94% owned by the Robert Bosch Stiftung, a charitable institution.
+It is 94 percent owned by the Robert Bosch Stiftung, a charitable institution.
 Although the charity is funded by owning the vast majority of shares, it has no voting rights and is involved in health and social causes unrelated to Bosch's business.